11 Animals That Eat Bamboo

 Red pandas are also one of the animals that eat bamboo.
 They are adorable cousins of giant pandas, and while being somewhat smaller, they still have a voracious appetite.

-Although it is widely known that these animals adore bamboo, they will consume up to 9 pounds a day, which is remarkable for animals that don’t weigh more than 10 pounds.
+Although it is widely known that these animals adore bamboo, they will consume up to 9 pounds daily, which is remarkable for animals that don’t weigh more than 10 pounds.

-However, if they get access to other small animals or birds, they’ll eat those as well.
+However, if they get access to other small animals or birds, they’ll also eat those.

 They primarily reside in the same regions of Eastern Asia as their larger relatives and prefer to live close to bamboo forests because these areas have an abundance of their favorite diet.